Xeygy/61b/proj2/gitlet-design.md

 and calls the appropriate command from the Repository class.

 ### Repository
 Manages the creation of objects and files in the gitlet repository.
+Serialized as ".gitlet/repository"
+#### Fields
+* public static final File CWD = new File(System.getProperty("user.dir")); - the current working directory
+* public static final File GITLET_DIR = join(CWD, ".gitlet"); - the gitlet directory
+* private HashMap commits; - the HashMap of commit objects with the key-value pair of (commitHash, Commit).
 ### Commit
 This class stores the metadata and references to the files in a commit.
+The initial commit uses a constructor that takes in no parent.
 #### Fields
 * Message - contains the message of the commit.
+* Parent - the parent commit of the commit object.
 * Timestamp - time when the commit was created.
 Assigned by the constructor.
-* Parent - the parent commit of the commit object.
+* Hash - the SHA1 hash of the Commit, calculated using the private method hash, which uses Utils.sha1();

 ### Class 2